cloudknit-io/cloudknit/README.md

 ### 3. Detect Drift + Reconciliation

 Like Kubernetes does drift detection for k8s apps & reconciles them to match the desired state in source control, CloudKnit does drift detection for the entire environment (infra + apps) & reconciles them.

-Note: In case of Infrastructure as Code CloudKnit provides an ability to see the plan & get manual approval before running the IaC to make sure it doesn't destroy any resources you don't want to, especially in Production environments.
+Note: In case of Infrastructure as Code (IaC), CloudKnit provides an ability to see the plan & get manual approval before running the IaC to make sure it doesn't destroy any resources you don't want to, especially in Production environments.

 ### 4. Teardown